 - Risk management – conducting a risk survey that includes finding and defining the potential cyber risks and their risk level, analyzing the consequences of exploiting these risks and weaknesses according to the risk level, and treating them as soon as possible by prioritizing the critical weaknesses and reducing the digital attack area.

 HIPAA Standards In Cloud Environment

 The standard distinguishes between companies that store the data on the organization’s internal IT infrastructure, and organizations, usually large ones, that process the data in the cloud.
 The risks to the latter are significantly higher, due to unique cloud environment weaknesses:

-- “Account Hijacking”, meaning stealing the user’s information for cloud account by phishing, XSS attack, systematic password guessing, and more.
+- “Account Hijacking”, means stealing the user’s information for a cloud account by phishing, XSS attack, systematic password guessing, and more.

 - The main victims of hacking and information leaks from the cloud are small businesses that do not use sophisticated security system protection measures like large organizations.

 - An unsecured API is an entry point for hackers who exploit this vulnerability to carry out attacks such as DDoS.